scala/make-release-notes/hand-written.md

     "org.mongodb"                      %% "casbah"                    % "2.7.1"
     "com.clarifi"                      %% "f0"                        % "1.1.2"
     "org.scalaj"                       %% "scalaj-http"               % "0.3.15"

+The following libraries are specific to the 2.11.x minor release you're using.
+If you depend on them, you should also cross-version fully!

+    "org.scalamacros"                   % "paradise"                  % "2.0.0" cross CrossVersion.full

 ### Cross-building with sbt 0.13
 When cross-building between Scala versions, you often need to vary the versions of your dependencies.
 In particular, the new scala modules (such as scala-xml) are no longer included in scala-library, so you'll have to add an explicit dependency on it to use Scala's xml support.